david-mcqueen/Angular-JS/README.md

 All my Angular-JS learning projects.
 Incuding projects from ng-book

-Progress on ng-book so far:
+Progress on ng-book so far: TEST

 29/06/2014
 Completed 'Introduction to Directives'